 What is Qigong?

-Qigong (Chi Kung / Daoyin) is a part of traditional Chinese medicine to keep body and mind in balance.
+Qigong (Chi Kung / Daoyin) is a part of traditional Chinese medicine to get body and mind in balance.

 How does Qigong works?